zoecummings/podcast_database/README.md

 This repository contains two major sections
 1. A tool used to scrape podcast data **specifically from [iHeartRadio](https://www.iheart.com/podcast/category/top-overall-132/)**
 2. A database to store the scraped podcast data
+## Project Motivation

+In the SNaPP Lab at William and Mary I am a part of a team looking into podcast data over time.
+After having solidified our research design and the scope of the project this semester, we have moved towards data collection.
+Our original data collection method involved manual recording of the audio and transcribing the collected mp3 files.
+Around half way through this semester we found that iHeartRadio had begun posting transcriptions for individual podcast episodes which opened the door for a new and more efficient data collection method.
+As I started working on creating the script to scrape the podcast information and transcriptions I realized I was often relying on the automation techniques and organization principles we had been learning this semester which is why I ultimately decided to continue my work on this data collection and storage for the DATA 440 final project.
+As well as improving the efficiency of my data collection code I also wanted to have detailed instructions for future lab members on how this can be replicated moving forward.
+For the non data science members I decided to have a database with the information and the option to download the data as a CSV file for overall usage for a range of data science skills.
+This gave an opportunity to spend more time learning about web scraping particulary for pages with more roadblocks such as a "see more" button.

+You can see more about the motivation as well as the scope of the work for this class in the project proposal!

 ## Transcription Web Scraper